PDLT-University-of-York/test-split-site/docs/ultra/user-management.md

 ## Enrol a cohort or user group

 Student cohort enrolments and larger staff group enrolments are automatically managed through *group users* based on SITS module enrolments (*SITS group users*) or larger cohort groupings (*People Group Users*).
+All users enrolled through a group user receive the Student role.

 Group enrolments are automatically synchronised with SITS data and staff records.
 This occurs every morning around 9am, so **enrolments via user groups are not immediate**.
 For example, new staff members automatically receive access to sites and students going on a Leave of Absence automatically lose access to their module sites.
 Both enrolment changes occur the day after the source data updates.